evaletolab/evaletolab-tiny-dcdc/README.md

 # Low cost, high efficiency, step-up DC-DC converter
 > [ input min 0.7V or 0.85V - output 3V, 3.3V or 5V - boost efficiency max 95% ]

-This is an easy and tiny way to flexible small input battery to your MCU project.
+This is an easy and tiny way to manage variable and small input voltage with your MCU project.
 Using the [LTC3525](http://www.linear.com/product/LTC3525) you always get constant output voltage with the flexibility of a variable voltage input.
 Even at 1.2V as input the step-up keep >85% of the energy.

 * **Up to 95% Efficiency**